 - [Trapp – Mal 2:14]

-- In addition to 2 Samuel 12:8, the Scriptures inform us that David did apparently of his own accord marry other women (2 Samuel 5:13).
-This action, if not ordained by God, would also impugn David with the sin of polygamy.
+- The Scriptures inform us that David did apparently of his own accord marry other wives and concubines (2 Samuel 5:13).
+These women, if they were separate from, or in addition to those implied in 2 Samuel 12:8, would not be ordained by God, and would therefore impugn David with the sin of polygamy.

 - [Guzik – Mat 5:31-32]

 - McClintock, John, and James Strong.
 Cyclopedia of Biblical, Theological, and Ecclesiastical Literature.
 Grand Rapids, Mich: Baker Book House, 1981.
 See Adultery.